Symmetry breaking for inductive logic programming: Related Work

 \textbf{ILP.} Most classical ILP approaches build a hypothesis using a set covering algorithm by adding rules one at a time \cite{foil,progol,tilde,aleph}.
 These approaches build rules literal-by-literal using refinement operators to generalise or specialise a rule \cite{mis,foil,progol,claudien,tilde,aleph,DBLP:journals/ml/Tamaddoni-NezhadM09}.
 We differ because we do not use refinement operators.
 Rather, we break symmetries in an ILP approach that frames the ILP problem as a constraint satisfaction problem.

-\textbf{Constraint-based ILP.} Many recent ILP systems frame the ILP problem as a constraint satisfaction problem, such as SAT \cite{atom,maxsynth} and ASP problems \cite{aspal,ilasp,inspire,hexmil,apperception,aspsynth}.
-Rather than use refinement operators to build a hypothesis literal-by-literal, most of these approaches formulate the ILP problem as a rule selection problem, where they precompute every possible rule in the hypothesis space and then use a solver to search for a subset that generalises the examples.
+\textbf{Constraint-based ILP.} Many ILP systems frame the ILP problem as a constraint satisfaction problem, such as SAT~\cite{atom,maxsynth} and ASP~\cite{aspal,ilasp,inspire,hexmil,apperception,aspsynth}.
+Most of these approaches formulate the ILP problem as rule selection where they precompute every possible rule in the hypothesis space and use a solver to search for a subset that generalises the examples.
 Because they precompute all possible rules, they cannot learn rules with many literals.
-By contrast, we focus on an approach that does not precompute all rules and instead builds constraints to restrict the generation of rules.
+By contrast, we build constraints to restrict rule generation without precomputation.

 \textbf{Redundancy in ILP.} Symmetry breaking is a form of redundancy elimination.
-There is much work on avoiding redundancy in ILP, such as when testing hypotheses on training data \cite{queryoptimisation}.
-For instance, \citet{RaedtR04} check whether a rule has a redundant atom before testing it on examples to avoid a coverage check. \citet{quickfoil} prune rules with syntactic redundancy.
-For instance, for the rule \emph{h(X) $\leftarrow$ p(X,Y), p(X,Z)}, the authors detect that \emph{p(X,Z)} is duplicate to the literal \emph{p(X,Y)} under the renaming $Z \mapsto Y$, where $Z$ and $Y$ are not in other literals.
+There is much work on avoiding redundancy in ILP, such as when testing hypotheses on training data~\cite{queryoptimisation}. \citet{RaedtR04} check whether a rule has a redundant atom before testing it on examples to avoid a coverage check. \citet{quickfoil} prune rules with syntactic redundancy.
+For the rule \emph{h(X) $\leftarrow$ p(X,Y), p(X,Z)}, they detect that \emph{p(X,Z)} duplicates \emph{p(X,Y)} under the renaming $Z \mapsto Y$, where $Z$ and $Y$ are not in other literals.
 By contrast, we reduce redundancy through declarative symmetry-breaking constraints.